Differences Between Softwood and Hardwood Trees

 Pros and Cons

-So, if we have to make a thorough comparison which is better - softwood or hardwood, there is no real answer because each category has its merits.
-In the end, hardwood will be more durable and better suited to withstand damage especially as wood flooring but this will be reflected in the price.
+So, if we have to make a thorough comparison of which is better - softwood or hardwood, there is no real answer because each category has its merits.
+In the end, hardwood will be more durable and better suited to withstand damage especially wood flooring but this will be reflected in the price.
 Some people actually enjoy the looks of softwood and prefer it over the alternative.
-Pine floors, for example, are cheap and popular yet they will never match the durability of an oak.
+Pine floors, for example, are cheap and popular yet they will never match the durability of oak.
 It’s all about personal taste, really.

 Softwood is cheaper, usually softer, with lighter colours, more sap in its structure and lighter in weight.